-- 3.27 There is a need to protect the setting and views of the River Adur, to improve access to the river for walkers and cyclists, and to seek new opportunities for slipways for boats.
-Improvements to cycle paths, including connections to the National Cycle Network, will be supported. - 3.28 There is potential for environmental enhancements at Shoreham Beach, including the Old Fort (a Scheduled Ancient Monument see Policy 8: Shoreham Harbour Regeneration Area) and Beach Green. - 3.28A In November 2014 Adur District Council approved the Shoreham Beach Neighbourhood area, and designated the Shoreham Beach Neighbourhood Forum.
-The Forum is working with the community to produce a Neighbourhood Plan to address issues in the area. - 3.29 Western Sussex Hospitals NHS Trust has formally declared part of the Southlands hospital site surplus to their requirements.
-It is likely that the site will come forward for development in the early part of the plan period.
-The Council is working with West Sussex County Council to address the need for suitable education provision in the Shoreham area, arising from growth.
+- 3.24 Shoreham-by-Sea is a visitor destination in its own right due to the unique character created by its heritage interest and proximity to the South Downs, the beach and the river.
+However, it has the potential to improve its visitor offer and for this to help diversify the local economy and regenerate the area.
+The designation of the South Downs National Park is likely to attract more visitors who may require accommodation in the local area. - 3.25 There is a need to protect the setting and views of the River Adur, to improve access to the river for walkers and cyclists, and to seek new opportunities for slipways for boats.
+Improvements to cycle paths, including connections to the National Cycle Network, will be supported. - 3.26 There is potential for environmental enhancements at Shoreham Beach, including the Old Fort (a Scheduled Ancient Monument see Policy 8: Shoreham Harbour Regeneration Area) and Beach Green. - 3.27 In November 2014 Adur District Council approved the Shoreham Beach Neighbourhood area, and designated the Shoreham Beach Neighbourhood Forum.
+The Forum is working with the community to produce a Neighbourhood Plan to address issues in the area. - 3.28 The Council is working with West Sussex County Council to address the need for suitable education provision in the Shoreham area, arising from growth.
 Existing primary schools are nearing capacity with planned improvements, and opportunities for further expansion are limited.
 Work is being undertaken to ensure any feasible opportunities to increase capacity at existing schools in the area can be brought forward during the plan period or if other sites can be identified.
-If not, innovative solutions to address need will be considered by all authorities. - 3.30 Dolphin Road is identified in the Employment Land Review (2014) as a key employment area which should be protected so that it can continue to provide employment opportunities in the local area.
-However, the estate access (which runs partly through a residential road and is close to a level crossing) should be improved if the opportunity arises. - 3.31 Southlands ward is the 7th most deprived ward in West Sussex (out of 145).
-It experiences particular problems in terms of education, skills and training (and is in the worst 10% of areas nationally in relation to these issues).
-It is also in the worst 20% of wards nationally in terms of health and disability.
-The Adur and Worthing Wellbeing Hub undertake health initiatives in this area. - 3.32 The Brighton and Hove and Lewes Biosphere Partnership (which includes Adur District Council) applied to UNESCO in 2013 to designate a 'Biosphere Reserve'.
-This application was successful and UNESCO designated the Biosphere Reserve in June 2014.
-The Biosphere area comprises three inter-related environments; the rural environment of the South Downs National Park (the area between the
+If not, innovative solutions to address need will be considered by all authorities.